protasm/LPC90/docs/index.md

 A.3 Parsing of the Example

-The example LPC file parses into the following sections:
+The example LPC file in A.2 (above) parses into the following sections:

 Inherit Section:
 ```lpc